Why study this course

 You will be part of a friendly and welcoming department currently housed in the Queen’s Building complex, which contains a wide variety of purpose-built laboratories, lecture theatres and computing facilities.

 Accredited by the Institute of Physics (IOP), this course aims to give you a sound training in physics and medical physics in preparation for a wide variety of employment, including industrial or academic research and development, medical physics, education and or other sectors which require a practical, numerate and analytical approach to problem solving, such as business, finance and government.

 The distinctive features of the course include:

-- The BSc Physics with Medical Physics course replaces about 20% of the conventional material found in a BSc Physics programme with specialised medical physics options covering areas such as medical imaging and the design and use of various diagnostic techniques
+- Around 20% of the conventional material found in a BSc Physics programme is replaced with specialised medical physics options.

 The course contains all the core content required for the degree to be accredited by the Institute of Physics (IOP).

 We accept a combination of A-levels and other qualifications, as well as equivalent international qualifications subject to entry requirements.
 Typical offers are as follows:

 AAB-ABB.
 Must include grade A in Maths or grade B in Maths and Physics.
 You will need to pass the science practical element of the A-level if this is part of your programme of study.